greg-olivier/react-native-star-rating/ExampleApp/README.md

 Open it in the [Expo app](https://expo.io) on your phone to view it.
 It will reload if you save edits to your files, and you will see build errors and logs in the terminal.

 Sometimes you may need to reset or clear the React Native packager's cache.
-To do so, you can pass the `--reset-cache` flag to the start script:
+To do so, you can pass the `-c` flag to the start script:

 ```
-npm start -- --reset-cache
+npm start -- -c
 # or
-yarn start -- --reset-cache
+yarn start -- -c
 ```

 #### `npm test`